vessels-tech/mojaloop-specification/proposals/20-pisp-linking.md

 [todo - update]

-- `PISP` - Payment initiation service provider.
-In mojaloop, PISP is a _role_ adopted by a participant participating in a scheme.
+- **`PISP`** - Payment Initiation Service Provider.
+In Mojaloop, PISP is a _role_ adopted by a participant in a scheme.
-- Thirdparty API - A _new_ Mojaloop API.
+- **Thirdparty API** - A _new_ Mojaloop API.
 PISPs use the Thirdparty API to talk to the Mojaloop Switch, as opposed to the FSPIOP-API.
-  - The Thirdparty API can be divided into 2 separate parts: Thirdparty-PISP and Thirdparty-DFSP
+  - The Thirdparty API is divided into 2 separate parts: Thirdparty-PISP and Thirdparty-DFSP
   - Thirdparty-PISP is the section of the Thirdparty API a PISP uses to communicate with the Mojaloop Switch
   - Thirdparty-DFSP is the section of the Thirdparty API a DFSP uses to communicate with the Mojaloop Switch with respect to Thirdparty functions
+- **Thirdparty Transaction Request** - A transaction request initiated by a Third party, in this case a PISP
+- **Auth-Service** - Authentication and Authorization Service.
+A service run either by the Mojaloop Switch or by a DFSP which is responsible for managing `Consent` objects and verifying Thirdparty Transaction Requests
+- Consent Request
+- Consent

-- Auth-Service
+- Credential
+- **User** - For the purposes of this document, a User is an individual or entity who holds an account with a DFSP, and also uses a PISP's application

 ## Change Request Background

-A Payment Initiation Service Provider (PISP) is a new participant _role_ within Mojaloop for participants which can
+A Payment Initiation Service Provider (PISP) is a new participant _role_ within Mojaloop.
+End users, who hold accounts with DFSPs, link their accounts with PISPs, and PISPs initiate payments on behalf of these users.

-As a part of a 3rd Party Transaction Request, we require a PISP to obtain the explicit consent from their user for each transaction initiated on their behalf.

-[todo: more background?]
+PISPs clear no funds and settle no accounts.
+PISPs iteract with a Mojaloop Switch using the proposed Thirdparty API.

+For each and every transaction a PISP initiates on behalf of their user, the PISP must obtain confirmation from their User, by way of signing some details about the transaction using a private key.

+Account Linking is the process of establishing the trust between the DFSP, User and the PISP.
+The key result of the account linking process is an asymmetrical keypair, where the public portion of the keypair is known to the DFSP and used to verify signed transactions initiated by the PISP.

 ## Proposed Solution

-[todo]
+This document proposes a solution for the linking together of a DFSP, User and PISP, and the representation of that linking request and subsequent result.

+The proposal is broken down into the following sections:
+1. Linking Process
+2. Auth-Service
+3. New Conventions
+4. Thirdparty API

 ### 1. Linking Flows